TimothyJones/trecresults/README.md

     RunName   string  // the name of the run this result is from }
 ```
-Describes a single entry in a trec result list
+Describes a single entry in a trec result list.

+Implements the fmt.Stringer interface, allowing results to be printed.